Dr. Michael Ann DeVito, Lab Director

 Erika Melder, PhD Student

-Erika Melder is a second-year PhD student at Northeastern University’s Khoury College of Computer Sciences, advised by Dr. DeVito.
+Erika Melder is a third-year PhD student at Northeastern University’s Khoury College of Computer Sciences, advised by Dr. DeVito.
 Their interests lie in how information and communication is controlled on the Internet, and how marginalized people are able to form communities via social steganography.
 They are also interested in how a social platform’s structure and design shapes the emergent communication norms and community models formed on it.
 Erika is a nonbinary, mixed-race, second-generation immigrant, and their background of existing in the gaps between separate communities informs their perspective.
 Prior to arriving at Northeastern, Erika earned their M.S. studying computational complexity theory at the University of Maryland, College Park.

 Lauryn Fluellen, Master’s Apprentice